bulletmark/sleep-inhibitor/README.md

-This is a simple program to inhibit sleep/suspend on [systemd](https://www.freedesktop.org/wiki/Software/systemd/) based Linux systems.
+This is a simple program to inhibit sleep/suspend on [systemd](https://www.freedesktop.org/wiki/Software/systemd/) based Linux systems (or on compatible systems running [elogind](https://github.com/elogind/elogind)).
 Some examples of the default plugins provided are:

 1. Plugin to inhibit sleep while [Plex](https://plex.tv/) media server is serving content.